Boat Conversion

 Anchor & Safety Equipment Storage.
 I seldom use an anchor in my style of fishing.
 However, the U.S. and Canadian Coast Guards require an anchor, along with other safety equipment such as paddle(s), ropes, manual bilge pump, running lights, and other things.
 I store my paddles in a special spot along the sides of the boat for easy grabbing.
 Everything else is stored in the under-floor storage compartments.

 Fish & Bait Storage.
 My boat has no livewell.
 That's because I practice catch-and-release (FIG. 18).
 The only time I keep fish is when I'll be eating them (which isn't that often).
 In this case, I take a cooler with ice and carry my catch on ice.
 It makes for better-eating fish.
 I also seldom use live bait, so I don't have a baitwell.
 If, however, I should ever decide that I needed one, I'd rig up any of the several portable options (sold at Bass Pro, Cabela's, and elsewhere).
-The same could be done to create a portable livewell.
+The same could be done to create a livewell.
+One called the Toho-Rig looks like it would be a “good fit” in this boat.

 My Reminder Slogan